 Our Cheviot is woolen spun, which means that you’ll find it buoyant and airy.
 Worsted-spun yarns are combed before spinning, a process that aligns the fibers precisely and squeezes out air in order to create a smooth, uniform yarn.
 In woolen-spun yarns, however, the fibers are simply carded before spinning, a more relaxed process, a bit like using a hairbrush instead of a fine-tooth comb.
 The carding process leaves fibers plenty of pockets for air to hang out.
 And those miniscule pockets of air create loft and softness.

 Most Cheviot fiber comes from the UK, but ours is sourced from a flock grazing in Pennsylvania.
 To create exactly the yarn we had in mind, we worked with New Hampshire based Harrisville Mill to process and spin this hearty woolen yarn.
 Our Cheviot has character and endurance, but pretty colors, too.
 Its pallet was inspired by a painter's pallet, the colors named after natural pigments found in works of art throughout history.

 Want more?
-Read more about Cheviot production at the Harrisville Designs mill on our blog.
+Read more about Cheviot production at the Harrisville Mill on our blog.

 Yardage: Approx. 180 yards [164 M]/100g

 Gauge: 4 sts per inch on size US 8 Needle, 3.5 sts pr inch on size US 9 Needle

 Fiber: 100% American Cheviot Wool from Pennsylvania